defra-design/design/design-crits.md

 5. **Take notes, lots of them.** Someone must take responsibility for capturing the conversation and sharing it.

 6. **We don’t have to agree.** Others might say/suggest things that the designer doesn’t agree with or cannot action, but they do have a responsibility to manage expectations and be clear about what they intend to do in response (see 5).

-Nothing here is fixed in stone - we’ll continue to experiment and find what works best for us as a design team.

 ## Tips for getting and giving feedback